Electricity and Magnets

 • 💡When describing magnetic interactions, include a clear diagram with labeled poles (N and S) and field lines to visually support your explanation and earn additional marks.

-• 💡Always show your working in calculations, especially for speed, force, or energy questions.
-Even if your final answer is wrong, you can gain marks for correct steps.
+• 💡When answering calculation questions, show all your working out, including units at each step.
+Even if your final answer is wrong, you can gain marks for correct method and unit conversions.

 Common Mistakes